 The steps to follow to comply with the recommendations of the CNIL

-It will first be necessary to identify and categorize the various personal data processing operations used by your company as well as the third parties having access to this data.
+It will first be necessary to identify and categorise the various personal data processing operations used by your company as well as the third parties having access to this data.
 Didomi has a compliance audit tool that will give you an overview of the partners present on your sites, the cookies they deposit there and the lifetime of its cookies to start.

-Prioritize the actions to be taken for compliant data collection
+Prioritise the actions to be taken for compliant data collection

 Implement a CMP in line with the recommendations of the CNIL.